SKIP TO PAGE CONTENT

 • CSCI 5341 Machine Learning and Deep Learning

-AI Minor for All Non-Computing Majors at A&M-SA
+AI Minor for All Majors at A&M-SA (proposing, in process)

 AI Training Workshop for Faculty.
 Researchers, Educators, Staff, and MS Students